Table of Contents

 With a strong earthy, peppery and smokey flavour it can range in levels of heat depending on the blend and type of chilli used.
 The paste can often have a strong garlicky flavour with a sharp kick of citrus.

-Harissa comes in 3 different forms – Powder, Paste and Sauce.
-Like any spice blend, the recipe and ratio of ingredients blended together vary from region to region.
-Below you will find 3 popular recipes, all with their own unique texture and explanations on how best to apply each blend to your cooking.
+Harissa comes in 3 different forms – powder, paste and sauce.
+As with any spice blend, the recipe and the proportions of ingredients mixed together vary from region to region.
+Below are 3 popular recipes, each with its own unique texture and explanations of how to best use each blend in your cooking.

 Harissa Powder (Harissa Seasoning)